kolonialno/troncos/README.md

 ### Trace Propagation

-> **Warning**: Traces that have IDs that are bigger than `64` bits are not propagated correctly because [ddtrace truncates bigger IDs](https://github.com/DataDog/dd-trace-py/blob/1e1de001d3fd694d3bcf0fff604a927ef891b19e/ddtrace/propagation/http.py#L102-L108).
+> **Warning**: Traces with IDs bigger than `64` bits are not propagated correctly because of limitations of [ddtrace](https://github.com/DataDog/dd-trace-py/blob/1e1de001d3fd694d3bcf0fff604a927ef891b19e/ddtrace/propagation/http.py#L102-L108).
 Default trace ID size for OTEL is `128` bits.

 If you want to propagate your trace to the next service, you need to send/receive special headers with your request/message.
 If you are using plain `requests` that should be handled automatically by troncos.
 Here is how you do this manually: